yurimann/bad-boss-database-migrations-assignment/README.md

 1. Look at your actual database:

-    1. Login to the dbconsole:
+    1. Login to the db:

         ```
-        $ rails dbconsole
+        $ rails db
         ```

     1. Look at the tables that exist: